EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/a-stiffer-lower-suspension-for-sts/index.md

 While I've still got a lot more to learn and practice, I feel the Integra is ready to graduate from H street and move on up to STS as it won 1st place in H Street for the local club I race with last season, and has begun to raw time some of the Miatas in STS.

-Everyone loves seeing the Integra on the course because of how much bodyroll it has.
+Everyone loves seeing the Integra on the course because of how much body roll it has.
 ![](images/1.jpg)
 ![](images/2.jpg)

-It almost always has atleast one rear wheel up in the air and I've been told while weaving through slaloms it's constantly switching which wheel is airborne.
+It almost always has at least one rear wheel up in the air and I've been told while weaving through slaloms it's constantly switching which wheel is airborne.
 ![](images/3.jpg)

 # The Current State and Future Plans